uncannyjish/Scripts/README.md

 Instructions:

 1. Extract the zip to a folder.
-2. Run the file named "RunMe".
+2. Run the file named "Start".
 3. Done